Jannik2099/distplusplus/README.md

 Distplusplus requires rather recent versions of Boost (at least 1.72 I think) and protobuf (3.15).
 Distplusplus requires the C++17 version of lmdb++ (hoytech/lmdbxx on github).
+Distplusplus requires the Microsoft GSL library (Microsoft/GSL on github).
-If your distro does not provide these versions, you can use the bundled versions by downloading them with `git submodule update --recursive --init` and build with `-DSYSTEM_BOOST=FALSE -DSYSTEM_GRPC=FALSE -DSYSTEM_LMDBXX=FALSE` as required.
+If your distro does not provide these versions, you can use the bundled versions by downloading them with `git submodule update --recursive --init` and build with `-DSYSTEM_BOOST=FALSE -DSYSTEM_GRPC=FALSE -DSYSTEM_LMDBXX=FALSE -DSYSTEM_GSL=FALSE` as required.
 Building with bundled versions is not frequently tested and was mostly added to build in CI - feedback welcome.

 Distplusplus is tested with both gcc and clang and should compile without any warnings (please report anything you find)